 Dedication

-These two stories are dedicated to all the wonderful people who do rescue work:
+These stories are dedicated to all the wonderful people who do rescue work:

 Unlike most days at Rainbow Bridge, this day dawned cold and grey, damp as a swamp and as dismal as could be imagined.
 All of the recent arrivals had no idea what to think, as they had never experienced a day like this before.
 But the animals who had been waiting for their beloved people knew exactly what was going on and started to gather at the pathway leading to The Bridge to watch.